chaynHQ/bloom-backend/README.md

 ### Seed Local Database

 If you're a volunteer, the way to add data to your local database is to seed it using a backup file.
-Please get in touch with the team to get access to the backup file.
+Please [read our Tech Volunteer Guide](https://www.notion.so/chayn/Tech-volunteer-wiki-5356c7118c134863a2e092e9df6cbc34?pvs=4#0fb25ffde84f4854b2d9730200eee283) for directions on seeding the local database.

 If you're staff and have access to Heroku, you also have the option to seed the database via the following script.
 Before you start, make sure: